Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Containing a tree as a vertex-minor

+Now, it remains to show when $B$ is a prime bag.
+We reduce this case to \emph{\textbf{Case 1}} or \emph{\textbf{Case 2}} applying Lemma~\ref{lem:findingpathinprime}.
+Note that in the previous cases, we deduce that $F_i$ is locally equivalent to $T_i$ for each $i\in \{1,2\}$.
+But when we transform $B$ into a star bag, we may merge $B$ with one of its child bags.
+0.2cm \emph{\textbf{Case 3.} $B$ is a prime bag.}

+Note that applying a local complementation at an unmarked vertex in $B$ does not change the fact that $y_1$ is represented by $v_1$.
+This is because the alternating path from $y_1$ to $v_1$ does not change when we apply a local complementation at an unmarked vertex in $B$.

-Since $B$ is prime, by Lemma~\ref{lem:findingpathinprime}, we can modify $B$ into an induced path $vv_1v_2$ by only applying local complementations at unmarked vertices in $B$ and unmarked vertices represented by $v_1$.
+We apply Lemma~\ref{lem:findingpathinprime} with $(a,b,c)=(v, v_2, v_1)$ so that $B$ is transformed into an indued path $vv_1v_2$.
+Note that applying a local complementation at $v_1$ can be simulated by applying a local complementation at $y_1$.
+Since $B$ is a prime graph on at least $5$ vertices, by Lemma~\ref{lem:findingpathinprime}, we can modify $B$ into an induced path $vv_1v_2$ by only applying local complementations at unmarked vertices in $B$ and $y_1$.
 Then we remove all the other vertices of $B$.

-Note that the marked edge connecting $B$ and $P_1$ is still a valid marked edge as $P_1$ is a star with $\zeta_t(D,B,T_R)$ a leaf.
-Now, for $i\in \{1,2\}$, the marked edge $v_i-\zeta_t(D,B,T_i)$ may not be valid, then we recompose it.
-In the resulting canonical decomposition $D'$, the node $w$ is still a node of $T_{D'}$ and $\zeta_b(D', \bag{D'}{w}, T_R)$ is a leaf.
-We are now reduced to \emph{\textbf{Case 1}}, from which we can construct the required canonical decomposition. \end{proof}
+Note that the marked edge connecting $B$ and $P_1$ is still a valid marked edge as $\zeta_c(D,B,T_R)$ is a leaf of a star.
+However, for $i\in \{1,2\}$, the marked edge incident with $v_i$ and $\zeta_c(D,B,T_i)$ may have type $S_pS_c$.
+In this case, we recompose this marked edge so that the resulting decomposition is canonical.

+Let $D_1$ be the modified decomposition.
+Since both $\node{D}{P_1}$ and $\node{D}{P_2}$ have degree $2$ in $T_D$, the bag $B'$ of $D_1$ modified from $B$ still has $3$ adjacent bags in $D_1$.
+As $B'$ is star bag of $D_1$, we can reduce the remaining steps to \emph{\textbf{Case 1}} or \emph{\textbf{Case 2}} depending on the size of $B'$, from which we can construct the required canonical split decomposition. \end{proof}

-Now we are ready prove the main result of the section.
+We are ready to prove the main result of the section.
+We note that for a graph $H$, any subdivision of $H$ contains a vertex-minor isomorphic to $H$.
+We will use this fact.
 For a tree $T$, let $\eta(T)$ be the tree obtained from $T$ by replacing each edge with a path of length $4$.